 You may hear questions like, “Do you think I’m fat?”

 Don’t panic if this happens.
 Many teens are simply looking for your reassurance and acceptance.

 Weight loss diets aren’t a good idea.
 But it’s normal to wonder and think about this.
 We have a culture of dieting, and our teens are experiencing it, too.

 The pursuit of weight loss with restrictive diets can lead to lifetime of yo-yo dieting, poor self-esteem, and a higher risk for mental health problems.

 You can, however, help your teen move toward healthy eating patterns and lifestyle choices.
 And this is the safer path for teens.

 When Your Teen Isn’t Concerned about Weight

-Your teen may not be as concerned about her weight as you are, nor be receptive to your lectures about long-term health.
+Your teen may not be as concerned about her weight as you are.
+She may tune out your lectures about long-term health.